AdobeDocs/commerce-merchant-services.en/help/payment-services/fraud-protection.md

    * If your [!DNL Payment Services] [payment action](../payment-services/production.md#set-payment-services-as-payment-method) is set to `Authorize and Capture`, select either **[!UICONTROL Do nothing]** or **[!UICONTROL Create credit memo]**.
    * If your [!DNL Payment Services] [payment action](../payment-services/production.md#set-payment-services-as-payment-method) is set to `Authorize`, select either **[!UICONTROL Do nothing]** or **[!UICONTROL Cancel order]**.

-   See [Signifyd documentation](https://community.signifyd.com/support/s/article/magento-2-extension-install-guide?language=en_US#howmagento2works) for more information.
+   See [Signifyd documentation](https://community.signifyd.com/support/s/article/magento-2-extension-install-guide?language=en_US#howmagento2works) to learn more about the order workflows.